Pariwhero / Red Rocks

 Pariwhero / Red Rocks is a geological formation located in a scientific reserve on the south coast of Wellington, New Zealand.
 The site has been classified as nationally significant, and of high educational and scientific importance.
 The reserve provides examples of a wide range of rock formations and geological processes that are representative of the earliest stages in the formation of New Zealand.
+Access to the site is along a walking track from Te Kopahou Reserve visitor centre in Ōwhiro Bay.
+The track is a popular attraction and provides access for observation of New Zealand fur seals at Sinclair Head, just beyond Red Rocks.

 History

 Pariwhero has been known to Māori from the earliest times of Māori occupation in the area, with Māori having multiple explanations for the red colour of the rocks.
 One of these accounts is that the legendary explorer Kupe left the Wellington area, crossing Te Moana-a-Raukawa (Cook Strait) as he left.
 His long absence caused his relatives to become worried, with one of his daughters leaping from a cliff on the south coast in her distress, staining the rocks below with her blood.
 In another account, Kupe was gathering the shellfish pāua in the vicinity when one of them clamped his hand and he bled on to the rocks.
 The area of the rust-coloured rock formations is known as Pariwhero, meaning red rocks.

 Pariwhero / Red Rocks has an official dual name as one of the outcomes of the settlement between the Crown and a collective of several local iwi, Taranaki Whānui ki te Upoko o te Ika, for breaches of the Treaty of Waitangi.
 The official name was changed from the previous name Red Rocks to the dual name as part of cultural redress included in the Deed of Settlement, and came into effect following the passing of the Port Nicholson Block (Taranaki Whānui ki Te Upoko o Te Ika) Claims Settlement Act 2009.

 In addition to the adoption of the dual name Pariwhero / Red Rocks as part of 2009 settlement between the Crown and Taranaki Whānui ki Te Upoko o Te Ika, the Red Rocks Scientific Reserve was also included in a later settlement between the Crown and the iwi Ngāti Toa Rangatira in 2012.
 The settlement required the Crown to offer Ngāti Toa Rangatira deeds of recognition and statutory acknowledgements to recognise the association of the iwi with specific areas in the Cook Strait region, including the Red Rocks Scientific Reserve.